TheLastCylon/ecosystem/documentation/statistics_keeper.md

 So why spend the money?

-Why not just have a statistics reporting, and an endpoint, in your applications?
+Why not just have statistics tracking, reporting and an endpoint, in your applications?

 ## Ecosystem statistics.